-Let's understand the one by one clearly
+Let's understand them one by one, clearly

 Relate Article: What is DBT